 2. Improved language and speech

-During sand and water play, children will often start dialogue with their peers around what they are building or ideas they might be having.
-This offers a wonderful opportunity for language development and a teachable moment to share new ideas and increase vocabularies in a fun and relaxed environment.
+During sand and water play, children will often start a dialogue with their peers around what they are building or ideas they might be having.
+This offers a wonderful opportunity for language development and a teachable moment to share new ideas and increase vocabulary in a fun and relaxed environment.
 When a child is playing and experimenting with sand and water, often educators will ask them questions about their creations and encourage two-way conversation.
 These interactions a child has with educators and peers over sand and water play positively contribute towards their improved language and speech development.

 3. Enhanced social and emotional awareness

-It is no secret that nature and learning outside offers some of the best learning opportunities in the early years.
+It is no secret that nature and learning outside offer some of the best learning opportunities in the early years.
 The early learning setting is the best environment for children to develop their social skills and emotional awareness.
 Through sand and water play, they are encouraged to share, listen to and cooperate with other children.
 This supports their empathy learning and helps them to recognise emotions in others (and, importantly, how their actions can affect another’s emotions).
-Allowing children the time to explore the way they feel when playing with sand and water supports their emotional growth and ability self-regulate their emotions; identifying what makes them happy, sad, excited etc.
+Allowing children the time to explore the way they feel when playing with sand and water supports their emotional growth and ability to self-regulate their emotions; identifying what makes them happy, sad, excited etc.

 4. Introduction to mathematics and science

 For example, we can introduce the use of measuring cups and weights when playing with sand and water, opening children’s minds to the mathematical concepts of measurement, weight, volumes and more.
 As well as scientific concepts, such as when dry sand is mixed with water it becomes wet, and then able to be made into different shapes and structures.
+The children and educators can extend this learning to a wider range of science and maths concepts such as hot and cold water, colour water, density when adding other types of liquids, sinking and floating, etc.

 5. Sparked creativity